baresi687/sveltekit-chatgpt/README.md

 ## To do

-- Refactor and simplify code.
+- Handle timeout errors mid-stream
-- Improve regex and/or code for catching code blocks.
+- Improve regex and/or code for catching code blocks
-- Convert to TypeScript.
+- Convert to TypeScript
-- Improve design and layout.

 ## Getting Started